BUSINESS INTERRUPTON INSURANCE

 The court did not accept the insurers arguments that the pandemic and the government and public responses should be seen as different causes of loss.
 They had to be seen as a single cause.
 This meant that insurers could not make adjustments to profit figures.

 Unfortunately for policyholders, the FCA confirmed on the 29th September 2020, that it had filed a ‘leapfrog’ application to appeal to the Supreme Court.
-This was heard 2nd October 2020, where Leapfrog certificates for an appeal to the Supreme Court were granted to:
+This application heard 2nd October 2020, where Leapfrog certificates for an appeal to the Supreme Court were granted to:

 Arch Insurance (UK) Ltd.